 As well as setting up a connection, you’ll need to choose a company to supply your gas or electricity.
 This will be the company that will send you bills.

 Suppliers are normally regional, so ask the distributor or transporter organising your connection what companies you can use.

 The supplier will install a meter on your property, so you should choose them in good time before you want the connection to take place, in order to avoid delays.
 You might have to pay for this installation - it depends on the supplier.

-When choosing a supplier you'll sign up to a tariff - you should make sure you understanding the different energy tariffs available.
+When choosing a supplier you'll sign up to a tariff - you can compare different tariffs using our online tool.